gmatrangola/ezWifiConfig/README.md

 # ezWifiConfig BETA

-Provision Wifi for headless IoT devices using a simple Android or iOS.
+Provision Wifi for headless IoT devices using a simple app Android or iOS using BLE instead of a soft AP.

 ezWifiConfig uses ProtoBLE to create a connection between a Linux based IoT device without a keyboard monitor and mouse.
 Then the Android/iOS user can see the list of networks with signal strengths available.
 The user selects a Wifi network and enters the password. ezWifiConfig uses Network Manager on the Linux side to join the network.